 Man with narcolepsy type 1 sitting in a chair and talking in a support group

-IT TAKES UNDERSTANDING
+IT TAKES

-NT1 symptoms
+WITH NT1

-Diminished orexin signaling is believed to have a downstream effect on other neurotransmitters, including histamine.
-This is thought to result in a range of symptoms that may vary in scope and severity from person to person with NT1 and include1,6:
+Loss of orexin is thought to cause a disruption in orexin signaling, which destabilizes the sleep-wake cycle.
+This disruption is thought to result in a range of symptoms that may vary in scope and severity from person to person with NT1 and include5-7,18:

 • Excessive daytime sleepiness (EDS)